systematic-magic/AgingPubMed/research_papers_html.rst

 	This section is applicable ONLY to in-house journals: |br|
 	 **Oncotarget, Oncoscience, Aging (Albany NY), Genes Cancer**.

-Citation data is a part of a reference, which contains journal title, year, volume, pages and doi.
+Citation data is a part of a reference, which contains journal title, year, volume, pages, doi and PubMed link.

 16.3.1.
 Check that citation data has correct journal title.
 The following titles are allowed: